latchbio/latch/docs/source/basics/caching.md

 * a new workflow was created with a task of the same name, signature and body (remember that task caches are independent from workflows that contain them)

-## Task Isolation Criteria
+## When does my cache get invalidated?

-A more comprehensive list of what defines a unique cache follows.
-Between any two task caches, if any of the following things change, the caches will be
+A task's cache will be invalidated and the task will be run from scratch if any of the following change between executions:
-distinct:

 * the account to which the task is registered, including:
     * individual user accounts